Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Theoretical Analysis

-Error distance is the minimum number of physical (gate) error needed to generate a logical error.
-It is related to sub-threshold scaling of logical error rate.
-When physical error rate is small enough, logical error rate is suppressed exponentially with error distance $d_e$, namely $p_L\sim (p/p_{th})^{d_e}$ \cite{orourke2024comparepairrotatedvs,PhysRevA.86.032324}.
-Error distance is influenced by two factors.
-One is whether the error is located and another is whether single gate error induce two qubit error chain along the logical operator.
-The second factor is closely related to gate sequence and the form of error propagation \cite{Tomita_2014,orourke2024comparepairrotatedvs,PhysRevA.88.042308,brown2020critical} and we have discussed the second factor for Rydberg decay in Sec.\ref{sec3}.
-For the first factor, an error correction code with code distance $d$ corrects $d-1$ located errors (erasure errors) but $\lfloor \frac{d}{2} \rfloor$ pauli errors \cite{wu2022erasure,Nielsen_Chuang_2010}. `Located' means that we know which qubits (or gates for detector error model \cite{Gidney_2021}) are suspicious to be faulty so if a Rydberg decay error is detected and renewed we regard this as a erasure error \cite{wu2022erasure}.
-Recently there are several works showing that approximately located error also has an error distance $d$ \cite{chang2024surfacecodeimperfecterasure,yu2024processingdecodingrydbergleakage,perrin2024quantumerrorcorrectionresilient,baranes2025leveragingatomlosserrors}.
-Approximately located error corresponds to the conditions that use imperfect erasure check \cite{chang2024surfacecodeimperfecterasure} or final erasure check (instead of erasure check after each gate) physically \cite{yu2024processingdecodingrydbergleakage,perrin2024quantumerrorcorrectionresilient,baranes2025leveragingatomlosserrors}.
-This insight inspires more hardware-efficient protocol regarding erasure error since additional erasure check comes along with additional hardware operation \cite{wu2022erasure} or qubit overhead \cite{perrin2024quantumerrorcorrectionresilient}.\\
+The error distance is the minimum number of physical (gate) errors needed to generate a logical error.
+It is related to the sub-threshold scaling of the logical error rate.
+When the physical error rate is small enough, the logical error rate is suppressed exponentially with error distance $d_e$, namely $p_L\sim (p/p_{th})^{d_e}$ \cite{PhysRevResearch.7.033074,PhysRevA.86.032324}.
+The error distance is influenced by two factors: One is whether the error is located, and the other is whether a single gate error induces a two-qubit error chain along the logical operator.
+The second factor is closely related to gate sequence and the form of error propagation \cite{Tomita_2014,PhysRevResearch.7.033074, PhysRevA.88.042308,brown2020critical} and we have discussed the second factor for the Rydberg decay error in Sec.\ref{ssec2-2}.
+For the first factor, an error correction code with code distance $d$ corrects $d-1$ located errors (erasure errors) but $\lfloor \frac{d}{2} \rfloor$ Pauli errors \cite{wu2022erasure, Nielsen_Chuang_2010}. `Located' means that we know which qubits (or gates for detector error model \cite{Gidney_2021}) are suspicious to be faulty.
+Therefore, if a Rydberg decay error is detected and the atom is renewed, we regard this as an erasure error \cite{wu2022erasure}.
+Recently several works are showing that the general located error also has an error distance $d$ \cite{d1v7-nctj,msbj-fxw7,Perrin_2025,Baranes_2026}.
+The general located error corresponds to the conditions that use imperfect erasure check \cite{d1v7-nctj} or final erasure check (instead of erasure check after each gate) physically \cite{msbj-fxw7,Perrin_2025,Baranes_2026}.
+This insight inspires more hardware-efficient protocols regarding leakage error since additional erasure checks come along with additional hardware operation \cite{wu2022erasure} or qubit overhead \cite{cong2022hardware,985g-58gd}.\\